-Management Statement Action Mgt Team Time Frame Performance Measures 1.7A Heritage Listed Sites and Areas eas To preserve heritage listed areas • Manage Manage heritage-listed areas in HSC HSC ST Areas are managed and preserved in accordance within nornsby onlice for luture generations. runin Hornsby Snire for juture accordance with this Hiah of Management jenerations.
-HSC 0 with this Plan of Management and the Hornsby Shire LEP.
+Management Statement Action Mgt Team Time Frame Performance Measures 1.7A Heritage Listed Sites and Areas eas To preserve heritage listed areas • Manage within Hornsby Shire for future accordance heritage-listed areas with this Plan of Manage in HSC ST Areas are managed and preserved in accordance with this Plan of Management and the Hornsby Shire generations. and the Hornsby Shire LEP.
+HSC 0 LEP.